Roberto Clemente Coliseum

-Roberto Clemente Coliseum (Spanish: Coliseo Roberto Clemente) is a sports and concert arena located in San Juan, Puerto Rico.
-It was, for many years, Puerto Rico's largest indoor event facility, and remains one of the largest.
+Roberto Clemente Coliseum (Spanish: Coliseo Roberto Clemente) is a sports and concert indoor arena in Puerto Rico since opening in 1973.
+Located in the Hato Rey business center of San Juan, the capital city and municipality of the archipelago and island, the venue is named after legendary baseball player Roberto Clemente.
+It has a maximum capacity of 12,500, making it the second-largest indoor arena in Puerto Rico and the insular Caribbean, after the nearby José Miguel Agrelot Coliseum.

 General information

 The Coliseum is named after baseball hall of famer Roberto Clemente, who died in a plane crash off Isla Verde International Airport in Carolina in 1972, while flying with relief articles to be given to victims of the Nicaragua earthquake.
 Construction of the facility began in the late 1960s, it was finished in January 1973, and inaugurated in February of that year by the Fania All-Stars.

 The coliseum has been host to a variety of events, including world championship boxing and basketball, business expos, circus, concerts and other things.

 Many Puerto Rican and international performers have been at the arena, among others.

 Concerts that have been held there include: